 Respect for the oceans plays an important role in the philosophy of EUROPA and her crew.
 In addition to sailtraining we therefore try to increase the awareness of the trainees during our travels and to draw more attention to the ocean and the dangers it faces every day.
 We hope to inspire our trainees to focus on everything that’s around them: not just a vast open ocean but a world on its own.
 We encourage them to listen to the sound of the ocean, the winds in our sails, the tranquility and peace and quiet around us.
 When you focus on all life that lives in the ocean, the wildlife, plankton species, other creatures and unfortunately (micro)plastics you learn so much more next to sail handling and travelling from A to B.

 We encourage our voyage crew to take care of the marine environment by educating them with lectures by researchers, taking part in research projects and by promoting the use of environmental friendly products.
-We promote the use of less plastic products by offering our guests bamboo teeth brushes and we inform our guests before embarkation on the use of biodegradable shampoo and toothpaste and on bringing their own water bottle.
+We promote the use of less plastic products, we inform our guests before embarkation on the use of biodegradable shampoo and toothpaste and on bringing their own water bottle.
 We hope that this way all our guests become inspired to use more eco-friendly products once they disembark after their voyage.

 During a long crossing with Bark EUROPA, the ocean may sometimes appear as a vast empty space.
 Ten minutes trawling with our plankton net and manta trawl show otherwise, revealing that the water is filled with microscopic animals.
 Examining these through a microscope allows us to gain greater appreciation for the abundance of organisms inhabiting the oceans.